nodefony/nodefony/README.md

 Nodefony assimilates into the ecosystem of node.js with services like :
 - [WEBPACK](https://webpack.js.org/) Module bundler for assets management of application .
+- [SockJS](https://github.com/sockjs) Server ( Like WDS 'Webpack Dev Server' and HMR management )
 - [WATCHER](https://nodejs.org/docs/latest/api/fs.html#fs_fs_watch_filename_options_listener) node.js for auto reload-files in developement mode .
 - [PM2](http://pm2.keymetrics.io/) Production Process Manager for Node.js .
 - [Passport](http://passportjs.org/) Simple, unobtrusive authentication for Node.js .

-Nodefony 3  adds the following features :
-- [Angular](https://github.com/angular/angular-cli) Bundle Generator ( Now an Angular Project can be merge into a Nodefony Bundle )
+- [Angular](https://github.com/angular/angular-cli) Experimental Bundle Generator ( Now an Angular Project can be merge into a Nodefony Bundle )
-- [React](https://github.com/facebookincubator/create-react-app) Bundle Generator ( Now an React Project can be merge into a Nodefony Bundle )
+- [React](https://github.com/facebookincubator/create-react-app) Experimental Bundle Generator ( Now an React Project can be merge into a Nodefony Bundle )

-- [SockJS](https://github.com/sockjs) Server ( Like WDS 'Webpack Dev Server' and HMR management )
+Nodefony 4  adds the following features :

 - ~~[Electron](https://github.com/nodefony/nodefony-electron) Experimental Nodefony Electron  ( Now an Electron Context can be use in Nodefony Project  )~~

-Now in this version  3 Beta,  Nodefony is evolved to a stable version without major fundamental changes.
+Now in this version  4 Beta,  Nodefony is evolved to a stable version without major fundamental changes.

 Evolution priorities up to the stable version will focus on robustness, unit testing, documentation and security.

-#### Now nodefony is ported with ECMAScript 6 ( Class, Inheritance ).
+#### Nodefony is ported with ECMAScript 6 ( Class, Inheritance ).

 You can follow Nodefony build on travis at **[https://travis-ci.org/nodefony/nodefony](https://travis-ci.org/nodefony/nodefony)**